ntoll/upytest/README.md

 5. If a named `pattern` argument is provided, it will be used to match test modules in the specification for target directories.
 The default pattern is "test_*.py".
+6. If a named `random` boolean argument is provided (default: `False`), then the order in which modules and tests are run will be randomized.
-6. If there is a `conftest.py` file in any of the specified directories containing a test module, it will be imported for any global `setup` and `teardown` functions to use for modules found within that directory.
+7. If there is a `conftest.py` file in any of the specified directories containing a test module, it will be imported for any global `setup` and `teardown` functions to use for modules found within that directory.
 These `setup` and `teardown` functions can be overridden in the individual test modules.
-7. The `result` of awaiting `upytest.run` is a Python dictionary containing lists of tests bucketed under the keys: `"passes"`, `"fails"` and `"skipped"`.
+8. The `result` of awaiting `upytest.run` is a Python dictionary containing lists of tests bucketed under the keys: `"passes"`, `"fails"` and `"skipped"`.
 The result also provides information about the Python interpreter used to run the tests, long with a boolean flag to indicate if the tests were running in a web worker.
 These results are JSON serializable and can be used for further processing and analysis (again, see `main.py` for an example of this in action.)
-8. In your `index.html` make sure you use the `terminal` attribute when referencing your Python script (as in the `index.html` file in this repository):
+9. In your `index.html` make sure you use the `terminal` attribute when referencing your Python script (as in the `index.html` file in this repository):
    ```html